top of page

 "Listen, you rebels, must we bring you water out of this rock?"
 (10; emphasis mine)

 The second thing Moses' question evidences is that in this moment, he had put himself in the place of God.
 "Must we bring you water out of this rock?"
 Moses asked.
-Instead of acknowledging God's power and provision, Moses had put himself in God's position.
+Instead of acknowledging God's power and provision, Moses put himself in God's position.
 It wouldn't be God who would bring the water forth from the rock, but Moses and Aaron.
-With his revealing words, it's clear that he had made it all about man's service, all about himself.
+With his revealing words, it's apparent that he had made it all about man's service, all about himself.

-A distrust of God's ways and a disregard of God's honor.
+A distrust of God's ways.

 For any servant of the Most High, whether in a position of leadership or not, always foundational to obedience are these two questions: